RH beats Wall Street expectations in Q3 results, including 6% revenue rise

 The company will first land in the United Kingdom, followed by Paris, then likely Germany, Barcelona and Madrid, he said.

 “There’s no one like us internationally.
-We have less competition internationally than in the U.S.,” Friedman said on a post-earnings conference call, adding he thinks RH will be impactful and disruptive across the pond.
+We have less competition internationally than in the U.S.,” Friedman said, adding he thinks RH will be impactful and disruptive across the pond.

 RH also has a new investor.

-Berkshire Hathaway stated in an SEC filing in November that it owned 1.2 million shares of the company as of Sept.
+Berkshire Hathaway stated in an SEC filing in November that it owned 1.2 million shares of RH as of Sept.
 30, a stake worth $206.3 million as of that date, according to reporting by CNBC.

 The Associated Press contributed to this report.